Syttende Mai in Stoughton

-However, Syttende Mai also is pure Wisconsin.
-When I was there, the ubiquitous green and gold of the Green Bay Packers had infiltrated the quilt show, and the streets overflowed with cheese curds, brats and beer -- to which, of course, the Norse never have been averse.
+However, the Syttende Mai in Stoughton also is pure Wisconsin.
+When I was there, the ubiquitous green and gold of the Green Bay Packers had infiltrated the quilt show, and the streets overflowed with cheese curds, brats and beer — to which, of course, the Norse never have been averse.

 In the basement of the town library, a standing-room-only crowd ate pie and listened to a folk group sing goofy ballads in "a

 Norwegians are used to being the butt of jokes.
 Holding up a musical triangle, one of the group said, "We call this the Norwegian circle — notice the little slit in the side, so we can get the stick in to play it.''

 I went outside to watch the Youth Parade, which include lots of royalty, lots of flaxen-haired girls in embroidered red